SolinSM/HR-Department/README.md

 **10. Dev/prod parity**
 > "Keep all deploys similar as you can"
 > It helps to minimize the gap in time, employee, tool, and deploys (between development and production).
+> In codeigniter we can use this from `.env` which allow us to switch between environment (dev\stage\prod).
+> And also by using docker with images we solve this.

 **11. Logs**
+ > Here in the codeigniter we have function to add logs to the database for the interactive with our services. and also there is a logs in php apache for actions happend before reached to our services.
+ > So we here we show all this logs in one page to handle them from one place by creating a service for this. also the K8s help us to show and mange them.

 **12. Admin processes**
+ > In codeigniter we can create a dashboard to manage connection to databases, services, and environments.
+But this need many services and handles to do this, so for better is to use K8s to mange them.

+## Note : See other images in the link [images file](related_files/image/)